hr21don/ReactComponents/README.md

 ## Output

-Example output as follows.... || Get in touch if you have trouble launching the app!
+Example output as follows. || Get in touch if you have trouble launching the app!

 ```
 Good Afternoon